justjake/quickjs-emscripten/packages/variant-quickjs-singlefile-browser-debug-sync/README.md

 Exports the following in package.json for the package entrypoint:

-- Exports a browser-compatible ESModule.
+- Exports a browser-compatible ESModule, designed to work in browsers and browser-like environments.

 ## Extra async magic?
 No